bobopinna/moodle-mod_reservation/README.md

 After the event starts the teacher can grade the event.
 Students will notified by mail.

 Reservation list may be downloaded in various formats.

+- teacher can also define multiple sublimits for available seats basis on user profile fields;
+- reservation permits overbooking, also for sublimits;
+- teacher can manually reserve seats for other user;
+- teacher can send messages to reserved users;
+- admin can define which profile fields are shown in reservation list table in reservation module settings;
+- reservation can be connected to another reservation so students can reserve to only one of them;
+- managers and administrators can upload list of reservation through a CSV file;